-Tell your members of Congress and the President: Protect DACA!
+Tell your members of Congress: Pass the DREAM Act!

 On Tuesday, September 5, the Trump Administration announced that the Deferred Action for Childhood Arrivals (DACA) program will be terminated, effective immediately (no new applicants) and ending without continuation in March 2018.

 Protecting nearly 800,000 young people from deportation—“Dreamers” whose numbers include United Methodist pastors, youth, and others—and providing them with work authorization, DACA is a valued and necessary moral policy in our society.
 Yet, the government has decided to end this protection and open up close to 1 million people (and more, counting their families) to deportation.